| | | | | |

 Instructions

-• In a medium-sized bowl, add the egg white and vanilla; whisk until frothy, about 1 to 2 minutes.
+- In a medium-sized bowl, add the egg whites and vanilla; whisk until frothy, about 1 to 2 minutes.

-• Spray the inside of the slow cooker with nonstick cooking spray and toss in the butter.
+- Spray the inside of a 4 to 6-quart slow cooker with nonstick cooking spray and toss in the butter.
 It will melt as the nuts begin to candy.

-• Once cooked, transfer the nuts to a parchment-lined baking sheet.
+- Transfer the nuts to a parchment-lined baking sheet.
 Allow them to cool and dry completely before packaging or storing.
-This will ensure a crispy texture.

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.